Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 - Developed by Puppet Labs

-- It is the oldest released of the three introduced.
+- The oldest release of the three

 Ansible